StrongSand94191/schoolnotes/USHist/Do Nows/Sept 10.md

 1. The sea barrier meant that Britain had a harder time deploying troops and responding as quickly.
-2. France helped them a lot, providing guns and ships (HAMILTON REFERENCE????????????)
+2. France helped them a lot, providing guns and ships (HAMILTON REFERENCE???)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwODc4NjA0ODIsMTYwMzkwNDYzNl19
+eyJoaXN0b3J5IjpbNTM5MzE4NDMsMTYwMzkwNDYzNl19
 -->